UnitedCTF/UnitedCTF2024/challenges/steg/carousel/README.md

 Until then, no child will be able to enjoy the carousel.

-I only remember this: xqn?c?l?wmz?pfo.
+I only remember this: `xqn?c?l?wmz?pfo`.

 ## Solution